As a parent getting a New York divorce, your children are bound to be your number one concern.

 - Over the past two years, parents in New York have seen the Consumer Price Index rise 14%, making the cost of raising children, in an already high cost-of-living area, even that much more difficult.

-- With mortgage interest rates in 2024 continuing to remain unaffordable for most divorcing couples, combined with New York's notoriously high real estate prices and property taxes, establishing two separate post-divorce households may require "creative financial cooperation" between divorcing parents.
+- With mortgage interest rates continuing to remain unaffordable for most divorcing couples, combined with New York's notoriously high real estate prices and property taxes, establishing two separate post-divorce households may require "creative financial cooperation" between divorcing parents.

 - This topic has less to do with family law and more to do with money, negotiation, and doing what’s best for your kids.